November 15, 2020

 An herbal oil is a special preparation where dried medicinal herbs are steeped in oil and strained after a number of weeks.
 The resulting oil has been imbued with the healing properties of the herb and can be used topically (rubbed into the skin) for a variety of ailments.
 The herbs used vary – most people choose to infuse one herb at a time, but some others like to mix several herbs together for a “compound” oil.
 The oil used varies as well.
 The most common oil used is extra virgin olive oil because it has a long shelf life and has many therapeutic benefits on its own.
 Other common oils include coconut, almond, grapeseed, sunflower, castor, jojoba, shea, cocoa butter, or rosehip seed.

 The use depends a lot on what herb is used.
-In general, they are used to relieve pain, prevent infection, reduce swelling, and speed healing of wounds and injuries.
+In general, they may be used to relieve minor pains, reduce swelling, and speed healing of wounds with their antimicrobial properties.
 Other uses include aromatherapy, anointing, massage, as well as general moisturizing and skin care.

 Herbal oils are for topical use only, which means they should applied only to the skin and never ingested.
 One big consideration when using oils is that the potential for them to stain your clothing and bedsheets.
 Use with care and wipe off any excess oil before putting clothes on.